Cross-boundary Behavioural Reprogrammability Reveals Evidence of Pervasive Universality

 The notion of computational universality used for cellular automata was an adaptation of classical Turing-universality~\cite{neumann}.
 A stronger notion called \textit{intrinsic universality} was later proposed (see~\cite{ollinger,ollinger2}).

 The exploration of the computing capabilities of CA by \textit{block emulation} is a related mechanism by which the scale of space-time diagrams of CA are found and then coarse-grained.

 \begin{defn} Let $A$ and $B$ be two cellular automata.
-Then $A$ emulates $B$ if there exists a rescaling/projection $P$ of $A$ such that $f^P_{A} = f_{B}$. \end{defn}
+Then $A$ emulates $B$ if there exists a rescaling $P$ of $A$ such that $f^P_{A} = f_{B}$. \end{defn}

+An emulation consists thus in an embedding of the configuration space of the emulated cellular automaton into the configuration space of the emulating cellular automaton.

-\begin{defn} A cellular automaton $A$ is intrinsically universal if, for each cellular automaton $B$, there exists a rescaling/projection $P$ of $A$ (given by the reverse transformation of the block emulation) such that $f^T_{A} = f_{B}$. \end{defn}
+\begin{defn} We will define a cellular automaton $A$ in rule space $R$ as intrinsically universal if, for each cellular automaton $B\in R$, there exists a rescaling $P$ (a reverse transformation of the block emulation) such that $f^P_{A} = f_{B}$. \end{defn}

+Effectively, if a cellular automata $A$ with compiler $C$ emulates $B$ according to $C$.
+Then given only $A$, $B$ and $C$, is it easy to deduce a formal proof that $A$ can fully emulate $B$ according to $C$, i.e. for any initial condition, this is because the CA rule (both local and global) can be deduced (see Sup.
+Mat.
+Section~\ref{causal} on Causal Decomposition).

-\textit{Intrinsic universality} is strictly stronger that Turing-universality; the former implies the latter.
+The property of \textit{intrinsic universality} is strictly stronger that Turing-universality; the former implies the latter.
 Intrinsic universality requires $P$-completeness, i.e. a system is intrinsically universal if it simulates all others in polynomial time.
-While ECA rule 110 is Turing-universal~\cite{cook,nks}, no ECA is known to be intrinsically universal, including rule 110~\cite{ollinger}.
+While ECA rule 110 is Turing-universal~\cite{cook,nks}, no ECA is known to be intrinsically universal~\cite{ollinger}.

 Here we show that most computer programs (by way of 1-dimensional CA) widen their emulation of other programs' capabilities as a function of compiler and rule space, which amounts to statistical evidence of pervasive intrinsic universality and hence Turing-universality.